infogeo54/CartoGIS54-config/README.md

-# Carto54-config
+# CartoGIS54-config

-A QGIS plugin to offer more customization to the Carto54 Web app.
+A QGIS plugin to offer more customization to the [CartoGIS54](https://github.com/infogeo54/CartoGIS54.git) Web app.

-It can be used to indicate your data provider URL/IP, specify hidden or disabled fields, configure modals and header buttons or customize the color scheme.
+It allows you to indicate the geodata server host, customize the form or create modals.

-Check the [config sample](https://github.com/infogeo54/carto54-config/blob/master/sample/app.config.json) to get an overview.
+Check the [config sample](https://github.com/infogeo54/CartoGIS54-config/blob/master/sample/app.config.json) to get an overview.

 ## Server